 Cool Mask: ... well, at least it looks cool.
 What it actually does isn't cool at all.

-A Deadman, and the 'older sister' of Toto Sakigami in G Block.
-She is neither related to, nor even older than Toto.
-She takes part in the mission to return to Deadman Wonderland.Tropes associated with Yosuga:
+A Deadman, and the "older sister" of Toto Sakigami in G Block, despite being younger than Toto and them not being blood-related.
+She appears late in the story, to take part in the mission to return to Deadman Wonderland.Tropes associated with Yosuga:

 Anti-Villain: Types II and IV.
 She doesn't agree with Hagire's goals - and in fact makes it pretty clear she doesn't like Hagire himself at all - but damn it, she is not going to let her 'brother' die, and wants nothing more than to have her Toto back.